 Anxiety is very common.
-It is a complex condition that can have its origins in troubles with health, money, education, work, relationships, belief systems - in fact the contributors are innumerable.
-The thought activity around anxiety is cyclical and powerful, triggering reactions in the body and mind that can manifest as negative physiological and psychological outcomes including physical disorders, depression, and even serious illness.
+It is a complex condition that can have its origins in troubles with health, money, work, family, relationships - in fact the contributors are innumerable.
+Anxiety tends to arise in all of us in moments or periods of stress, but it can become like a background tension that never goes away.
+The thought activity involved around anxiety is powerful, and it triggers reactions that can manifest as negative physiological and psychological outcomes including physical disorders, depression, and even serious illness.

-That whole period was like a never ending nightmare.
+That period of my life was like a never ending nightmare.
 Acute anxiety was constantly with me, and in the latter stages, before the wave had crashed and receded, I had a short bout of dark depression.

-Although incredibly difficult, looking back I can see that the whole episode was a deep learning experience …not that it felt like it at the time!
-I know now that it led me to the doorway of a profound realisation.
+Although incredibly difficult, looking back I can see that the whole episode was a deeply transformative learning experience …not that it felt like it at the time!

-When we get to know this 'place', all external mind/thought/body/emotion content loses its power to completely draw our attention into itself, and therefore cannot become or remain solid.
-We continue to experience everything, but now more like ripples or waves on the surface, while we remain in the calm behind/beneath.
-As this happens, anxiety, as all other disturbing experiences that have their home in our mind, begins to lose its intensity, eventually dissipating altogether.
+When we get to know this 'place', all external thoughts, emotions and sensations in the body lose their power to completely draw our attention and take us over, and therefore cannot become as solid or remain as intense.
+We continue to experience everything, but now more like ripples or waves on the surface, while we are in the calm deep water beneath.